 For FEMA reimbursement and contract documentation purposes, it is critical that the County debris removal contractor, key County staff, and the monitoring agency are equipped with copies of the updated road list and zone maps.
 Zone maps will distinguish the maintenance of road segments and ensure that debris is not removed from SCDOT under the County debris removal contract.
-7
+When this document was published, SCDOT maintained debris removal responsibility for all SC state-maintained roads.

-Assess Federal Highway Administration - Emergency Relief Eligible Roadways assist in the development of a Detailed Damage Inspection Report (DDIR), which is necessary for reimbursement by FHWA-ER.
+Assess Federal Highway Administration: Emergency Relief Eligible Roadways

+Prior to commencing debris removal from FHWA-ER eligible roadways it is critical that damage estimates as well as digital photos are taken.
+The damage estimates and digital photographs will assist in the development of a Detailed Damage Inspection Report (DDIR), which is necessary for reimbursement by FHWA-ER.
 Beaufort County Public Works will coordinate with the SCDOT Local Maintenance Engineer to ensure DDIRs are completed prior to debris removal work being performed.

 In addition to damage estimates and digital photos, a complete DDIR will also include the following: